GarvKathuria/GarvKathuria/README.md

 ## 🚀 About Me

-- 🔭 Building scalable backend systems & real-world applications
-- 🧪 Ensuring quality with automation + manual testing
+- 🔭 I’m currently working on
+  Designing and developing scalable backend systems and real-world applications, focusing on clean architecture, API efficiency, and performance optimization

+- 🧪 I ensure system reliability through
+  Manual and automation testing (Selenium, API testing), writing structured test cases, identifying defects, and improving software quality across the development lifecycle

-- 📊 Using data to optimize performance & decision-making
+- 📊 I use data to drive decisions by
-- 🧠 Learning AI, system design, cybersecurity analytics
+  Performing data analysis, building dashboards, and extracting actionable insights to improve system performance and user experience

+- 🤖 I work with AI systems by
+  Evaluating LLM outputs, applying prompt engineering techniques, and building ML/NLP-based solutions such as sentiment analysis and image captioning

+- ⚙️ I focus on engineering fundamentals like
+  Data structures, OOP, REST APIs, system design basics, and building maintainable, scalable systems

+- 🤝 I collaborate in cross-functional environments by
+  Working closely with developers, QA teams, and stakeholders to ensure quality, performance, and timely delivery

+- ⚡ My approach
-- ⚡ Approach: **Build → Break → Improve using Data**
+  **Build → Test → Analyze → Improve**

 ---